 Hair goes through a lot of stress.
 Whether it's from exposure to natural elements, heat styling, chemical processing, or hair coloring, it can cause some severe destruction to the structure of the hair strands and follicles, leading to breakage, dullness, and permanent damage.
 Masks are a therapeutic hair treatment that can help heal the hair and provide you a remedy to your most challenging hair concerns.

 While hair masks are often compared to hair conditioners, they are quite different.
 Most of the benefits a conditioner provides are restricted to the outer layer of the hair, helping condition the hair and make it more manageable.
 On the other hand, hair masks work to deeply penetrate the inside of hair shafts to nourish, regenerate, and even heal damaged locks.

 Why should I use a hair mask?

 Hair masks are the secret sauce to healthy hair, providing dramatic results in the strength, shine, and hydration departments.
 They can restore dry hair and put an end to pesky frizz and flyaways.
 When used regularly, hair masks can also prevent future damage, help thicken hair strands, and promote hair growth.
 There are many masks available on the market and even more DIY concoctions you can mix up so you can find the best option for your specific hair type.

 How do I properly use a hair mask for best results?

 The first step to an effective masking routine is to make sure your hair is clean and prepped to soak in all the nutritional benefits of your hair mask.
 After gently shampooing your strands (focusing on the roots, of course!), rinse them thoroughly with warm water and squeeze out all excess water.
 Unless specifically directed to do so, you should never apply a mask to dripping wet hair.

 Once your hair is clean and squeezed out, begin sectioning the hair and applying the mask liberally throughout each segment.
 Once applied to the entire head, use a wide-tooth comb to distribute the mask evenly throughout the hair.
-If any mask build-up on the comb, wipe it off and reapply it to the hair.
+If there is any mask build-up on the comb, wipe it off and reapply it to the hair.